FLUME’s Sold Out 1st Night at The Shrine Was A Show Within A Show [REVIEW+PHOTOS] REVIEW+PHOTOS: FLUME @ Shrine Auditorium 8/12/16

 The first opening act was a DJ named “HWLS”.
 He was excellent live.
 He dropped bass so heavy, it shook the entire floor and made all of us vibrate.
 After HWLS, Shlohmo came to the stage.
 No disrespect to Shlohmo, but I think this was the first time that I felt I would have enjoyed his show better if it was pre-recorded.
-His set seemed disorganized, and didn’t flow together for very well.
+His set seemed disorganized and didn’t flow together very well.

 Finally, it was Flume’s turn to take the stage.

 The opening of Flume’s set built up the anticipation.
 While playing spread out beats behind a sheer curtain hiding his platform, he gave us a massive 5-minute build-up until, in an instant, the curtain fell to reveal his presence.
-Multiple lights spotted to him as he began to play “Helix”, and the crowd erupted in cheers as sea of hands raised to the sky.
+Multiple lights spotted him as he began to play “Helix”, and the crowd erupted in cheers as a sea of hands raised to the sky.

 His music was accompanied by equally impressive visuals by graphic artist, Jonathan Zawanda.
-Flume’s transparent platform, and the geometrically constructed light set above him, flashed in sync with his music, matching bright shades of blue, purple, yellow, green, red and orange throughout his show.
+Flume’s transparent platform, and the geometrically constructed light set above him, flashed in sync with his music, matching bright shades of blue, purple, yellow, green, red, and orange throughout his show.
 He threw it back to an older song, “Holdin On”, and just as we began to “feel the high” with his music, Flume brought it down to get dark and serious.

 He started to play “Wall Fuck” as a menacing goblin with glaring red eyes projected on the back wall and slowly began to melt.
 He transitioned by playing what sounded like an altered version of “Drop The Game” with Chet Faker before bringing up mood back up by playing his remix of Lorde’s “Tennis”.he ebb and flow of Flume’s performance brought us back to a calmer tone with twinkling noises, paralleled with his lights as if they were stars in the night sky as he played “Pika”.
 He then transitioned over to “Never Be Like You” feat.
 Kai.
-We all sang in unison, with a Zawanda graphic of bright, beautiful pink and purple flower moving before us.
-Of course those sorority girls kept on with their rave plan set in motion…
+We all sang in unison, with a Zawanda graphic of bright, beautiful pink and purple flowers moving before us.
+Of course, those sorority girls kept on with their rave plan set in motion…

 *The drugs must have hit the sorority girls.
 The tallest sorority girl has turned her back on Flume and is screaming at me now.
 The other sorority girl pull out what must have been the third joint that they’ve lit up at the show, but after taking one hit, she must have been too stoned as she drops it onto the floor*

 Appropriately, Flume carries on with a heavy rave beat with flashing lights likely to give someone a seizure.
 But this was pure EDM and everyone was going nuts for it, including myself.
 Up-tempo still going strong, he played his remix “Hyperparadise”, and then began to bang the shit out of his beat machine with “Free”.
 Bringing us back down, he played “Like Water” with slow-moving neon nature and floral graphics by Zawanda.
 Eventually, this segued into one of my favorite songs with Tove Lo, “Say It”.
 With Sweden representing, I sang back every word with the music sounding even sweeter and hitting harder when listening to it live, and having everyone sing in a chorus.
 Another throwback with “Sleepless”, and a beautiful morphing ocean, mid-wave as a visual accompaniment.
 Flume then played his remix of “You & Me” by Disclosure feat.
 Eliza Doolittle.
-Here, the visuals shifted from a cool blue nature piece, to a hot and heavy make out scene with flaming red lights.
+Here, the visuals shifted from a cool blue nature piece to a hot and heavy make-out scene with flaming red lights.
 I’m completely certain, this put everyone in the mood.
 But then of course…